Hi.

 How did you get started in creating handmade items?

 My whole creative life has brought me to where I am today.
-Being the youngest of children, we made our own fun.
+My siblings and I made our own fun as children.
 We learned to create with what we had.
 I made puppets with clay made from Dad’s sawdust, flour, and water, and sewed scraps for the body.
-Boy, I got in big trouble when I was inspired by Captain Kangaroo, I think to, draw circles and draw lines for placement of eyes, nose, and mouth.
-I drew circle faces on all the walls of our bedroom that was shared with my three older sisters.
+Boy, I got in big trouble when I was inspired by Captain Kangaroo to draw circles and lines for the placement of the eyes, nose, and the mouth.
+I drew these circle faces on all the walls of our bedroom that was shared with my three older sisters.
 Of course, it was drawn with crayons!
-I am still creating faces to this day on clay, and my creative journey has never ended.
+I am still creating faces to this day in and on clay, so my creative journey has never ended.

 What are some common misconceptions people have about handmade businesses?

 I have heard soooo many times that their children learned how to do your art in school.
 I just smile and say how nice.
 Handmade businesses are hard work!
-After working in the studio all week and then driving to the show destination to work the weekend.
-Then you pack up and drive home only to continue the routine.
+After working in the studio all week I would drive to the show destination to work the weekend.
+Then I’d pack up and drive home only to start the routine over.
 I live for hard work!

 How do you balance your personal life with running your business?